Tuesday, September 9, 2025

 Valle's Steak House sign, Albany, NY, circa 1960s.
 Credit: Saxon Sign.

-The Skyline Restaurant recalls another Mid-Century eatery, Valle’s Steakhouse.
+The Skyline Restaurant recalls another Mid-Century eatery, Valle’s Steak House.
 A chain scattered throughout the Eastern United States, Valle’s sported a menu of pricey steak and seafood options as well as a cocktail lounge.
-Several locations, like the one in Albany, NY, and Springfield, MA, sported a Mid-Century building design with fieldstone, timber, and large glass elements.
+Several locations, like the one in Albany, NY, and Springfield, MA, sported a Mid-Century Modern building design with fieldstone, timber, and large glass elements.
 Valle’s got hit during the economic downturn and energy crisis of the 1970s and fell prey to high inheritance taxes after the death of founder Donald Valle in 1977, eventually closing in the 1980s.
-The large-scale Mid-Century design of the buildings, like those pictured below, also contributed to high overhead costs.
+The large-scale Mid-Century Modern design of the buildings, like those pictured below, also contributed to high overhead costs.

 Valle's Steak House, Springfield, MA.
 Circa 1970s.